SageSimulations/Sage/README.md

 -------------------
 by [Highpoint Software Systems, LLC](http://www.highpointsoftware.com/index.html)

 Sage® is our third-generation object oriented simulation class library and framework.
-It is written in C# and is under the active development and stewardship of a software engineer with over 25 years' experience writing simulations and simulation engines, and 20 years' experience doing object-oriented architecture, design, & development.
+It is written in C# and is under the active development and stewardship of a software engineer with over 25 years' experience writing simulations and simulation engines, and decades of experience doing object-oriented architecture, design, & development.
 It is built on Microsoft's .Net Foundation, so you will have the full power of that framework at hand.
-You can build libraries, apps, services, web services, plugins, etc, and tap the vast Windows development market for components and non-simulation professional services.
+You can build libraries, apps, services, web services, plugins, etc, and tap the vast Windows development market for components and professional services.

 **Sage® is:**
  * A Discrete-Event and Agent-Based Simulation Engine built from around 25,000 lines of C# code.